Shipped and Live

 Business and Design Goals

-How might we redesign the refund experience so that users feel confident choosing the wallet option leading to faster refunds for them and increased retention for the business?
+How might we redesign the refund experience so that users feel confident choosing the "My wallet" button leading to faster refunds for them and increased retention for the business?

-Solution : Driving user retention through behavioral UX
+Solution : Driving user retention through behavioural UX

 User Behavior Insight